magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 ## v2002.1.4
 *Release date: {{ site.data.var.ece-release-date }}*<br/>

 - {:.new}Added support for the `opcache.enable_cli` PHP option to flush the opcache before running the deploy hook.
-This configuration resets the cache configuration and ensures that the current configuration settings are applied on each deployment.<!--MCLOUD-7015-->
+This configuration resets the cache configuration to ensure that the current configuration settings are applied on each deployment.<!--MCLOUD-7015-->

 **Environment variable updates**–